thunderrabbit/barefoot_rob/content/books/slow-down/99999-instagrizzipped.md

               <div class="_3-94 _2lem">Jun 26, 2020, 1:58 PM</div>
             </div>
             <div class="pam _3-95 _2ph- _2lej uiBoxWhite noborder">
-              <div class="_3-95 _2pim _2lek _2lel">Walking through a tunnel, we found some windows, and then a giant set of doors leading to a beautiful area outside the windows where we could probably camp for a while without anybody noticing..

-                I found a ladder and climbed up near the top of the tunnel to take some pics as well.

-                The windowed section is a connector between what used to be two separate tunnels!</div>
+              <div class="_3-95 _2pim _2lek _2lel">Walking through a tunnel, we found some windows, and then a giant set of doors leading to a beautiful area outside the windows where we could probably camp for a while without anybody noticing..<br><br>I found a ladder and climbed up near the top of the tunnel to take some pics as well.<br><br>The windowed section is a connector between what used to be two separate tunnels!</div>
               <div class="_3-95 _2let">
                 <div><a target="_blank" href="https://b.robnugen.com/adaptive-images/ig_cache_2022_jan_17/posts/202104/178873848_3960011544078508_6378587213711072259_n_17912439172677878.jpg"><img src="https://b.robnugen.com/adaptive-images/ig_cache_2022_jan_17/posts/202104/178873848_3960011544078508_6378587213711072259_n_17912439172677878.jpg" class="_2yuc _3-96" /></a></div>
                 <div><a target="_blank" href="https://b.robnugen.com/adaptive-images/ig_cache_2022_jan_17/posts/202104/180269479_927271874717827_2644831498659299080_n_17948334253455334.jpg"><img src="https://b.robnugen.com/adaptive-images/ig_cache_2022_jan_17/posts/202104/180269479_927271874717827_2644831498659299080_n_17948334253455334.jpg" class="_2yuc _3-96" /></a></div>